styxpilled/recommendations/README.md

-This is a list containing all of the instructions to more-or-less replicate my setup as of 02.2023.
+This is a list containing all of the instructions to more-or-less replicate my setup as of 01.2024.
-I'll update this with links and explanations in the future.

 - [GLOSSARY](#glossary)
 - [SHELL](#shell)